vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 If all steps were followed correctly, studio should automatically log into your account.

-In the case that you are still unable to log in, a possible fix is to change your DNS to a viable alternative such as 1.1.1.1 or 8.8.8.8
+If you're still unable to log in, try changing your DNS to a viable alternative such as `1.1.1.1` or `8.8.8.8`.
+Studio authentication is known to be broken with certain DNS providers.

 ### "Your GPU is incompatible" error